-No student will be given access to the district's technology resources until the district receives a signature from the parent/guardian indicating they have read and understand all policies set forth in the Student/Parent Handbook.
+No student will be given access to the district's technology resources until the District receives a signature from the parent/guardian indicating they have read and understand all policies set forth in the Student/Parent Handbook.

 PRIVACY.
-A user does not have a legal expectation of privacy in the user's electronic communications or other activities involving the district's technology resources, including e-mail and access to the Internet or network drives.
-By using the district's network and technology resources, all users are consent to having their electronic communications and all other use monitored by the District.
+A user does not have a legal expectation of privacy in the user's electronic communications or other activities involving the district's technology resources, including, but not limited to, voice mail, telecommunications, e-mail and access to the Internet or network drives.
+By using the District's network and technology resources, all users are consenting to having their electronic communications and all other use monitored by the District.
 A user ID with e-mail access will only be provided to authorized users on condition that the user consents to interception of or access to all communications accessed, sent, received or stored using district technology.

-Electronic communications, downloaded material and all data stored on the district's technology resources, including files deleted from a user's account, may be intercepted, accessed or searched by district administrators or designees at any time in the regular course of business to protect users and district equipment.
-Any such search, access or interception will be reasonable in inception and scope and shall comply with all applicable laws.
+Electronic communications, downloaded material and all data stored on the District's technology resources, including files deleted from a user's account, may be intercepted, accessed or searched by district administrators or designees at any time in the regular course of business to protect users and district equipment.
+Such access may include, but is not limited to, verifying that users are complying with District policies and rules and investigating potential misconduct.
+Any such search, access or interception shall comply with all applicable laws.
+Users are required to return District technology resources to the District upon demand, including but not limited to, mobile phones, laptops and tablets.

-VIOLATIONS OF TECHNOLOGY USAGE POLICIES
+VIOLATIONS OF TECHNOLOGY USAGE POLICIES AND PROCEDURES.

-AND PROCEDURES.
 Use of technology resources in a disruptive, manifestly inappropriate or illegal manner impairs the district's mission, squanders resources and shall not be tolerated.
 Therefore a consistently high level of personal responsibility is expected of all users granted access to the district's technology resources.
 Any violation of District policies or procedures regarding technology usage may result in temporary, long-term or permanent suspension of user privileges.
 User privileges may be suspended pending investigation into the use of the District's technology resources